tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 <!-- Include video: Title: How does Blockchain Actually Work?, URL:https://www.youtube.com/watch?v=Za5lPKNV_Mk&feature=youtu.be -->

-All **data**, such as currency transfers or smart contract code or calls of function, is encoded in **transactions**, which are bundled into blocks and must be validated.
+All **data**, such as currency transfers, smart contract code, or calls of function, is encoded in **transactions**, which are bundled into blocks and must be validated.
 Remember, data cannot be deleted or altered after being stored on a blockchain.

 ![Blockchain computer](/onboarding/1-introduction-blockchain/images/blockchain-computer.png)